tact-lang/pitaya/docs/SPECIFICATION.md

 **Missing Features from Specification**:

 - Task-based progress tracking (shows time-based progress instead)
-- Lines of code changed display (not implemented)
 - Global progress bar in header (uses counts instead)

 These were omitted as they required deeper Claude Code integration than available through the event stream.